General Officer Biography

 Official Photo

 Maj.
-Gen. Vaughan commissioned in 1992 as top graduate from Air National Guard officer training after graduating from Rensselaer Polytechnic Institute, where he completed Reserve Officer Training Corps.
+Gen. Vaughan commissioned in 1992 as top graduate from Air National Guard officer training after graduating Rensselaer Polytechnic Institute and completing Reserve Officer Training Corps.
 He commanded a joint operations detachment in Antarctica, an expeditionary support squadron in Iraq, and a flying wing.
+As National Guard Director of Space Operations, he oversaw functions for 1,200 members across 17 units, for presentation to Combatant Commands for joint space operations.
 Previously, as Deputy J5 at US European Command, he led Ukraine Security Force Assistance and co-chaired the Arctic Security Forces Roundtable.

 EDUCATION